Psuedomonas/Pytimer/README.md

 A python script countdown timer.
 Console/text based interface.
 Requires the vlc player module.

-Also, for best use, requires the noted
+Edit the following line in the code

 playfile = ""

-to be provided a real directory for a vlc playable file
+to a real directory for a vlc playable file

 movies have not been tested ...

-Version 1.1 (2021-3-21)
+Version 1.1 (2021-3-12)

-Changes:
-* Added hours
-* cleaned the repo
-* prevented negative inputs
+Add hours, deal with negative values (the script worked with negative values, due to the t > 0 check)

+Version 1.1.2 (2021-3-27)
+Catch bad playfile, put playfile in global scope.
+Script not complex enough to for this to be an issue.

+Version 1.1.5 (2021-3-30)
+Add main menu and stopwatch method.
+Alarm method not properly implemented yet.
+Add countdownSetup() to allow repeating countdown without needing additional user input Fixed bug with Ctrl-C in countdown with undefined p object Fixed typos

+Bug: sometimes there is a trailing 0 in the output, caused by decimal place drop in h, mins, or secs - severity: trivial